lollox1k/lollox1k.github.io/content/Meccanica statistica/The Ising model.md

 $$
 this shows that the pressure is _analytic_ and differentiables for every value $(\beta,h)$.
 We can conclude that _there isn't a first order phase transition_.

-One can compute the magnetization $m$ and show that it's continuos, in particular the spontaneus magnetization
+One can compute the magnetization $m$ and show that it's continuous, in particular the spontaneus magnetization
 $$
 m^*(\beta) := \lim_{h\downarrow 0} m(\beta,h) = m(\beta,0) = 0 \quad \forall \beta \geq 0
 $$